-Mark Pritchard is President and Chairman of the Board of Allied Minds.
+Mark Pritchard is President and the Founder of Allied Minds.
 Mark spent his earlier career as an investment banker based in the City of London, latterly working as a director in the corporate finance department of Nomura International.
 He has been an active investor in a number of early stage companies, including FuturaGene a spin out from Purdue University, Indiana.
 FuturaGene was admitted to the AIM market in 2004 and Mark was Chairman from 2005 until its acquisition by Suzano Papel e Celulose, a Brazilian based multinational in 2010.
-From 2009 until 2010 he served on the board of Gold Oil PLC (now Baron Oil PLC), an oil and gas exploration company focussed on South America.
+From 2009 until 2010 he served on the board of Gold Oil PLC (now Baron Oil PLC), an oil and gas exploration company focused on South America.
 Mark founded the Company in 2004 and has been directly involved in its strategic direction and growth since inception.
 He graduated from Cass Business School, London in 1984 with a B.Sc (Hons).

 Marc Eichenberger is the Chief Operating Officer of Allied Minds.
 Before joining Allied Minds, Marc established his own professional services firm.
 His previous roles have included valuation, management advisory, M&A support and temporary senior executive roles, most recently as a Senior Vice President of Mergers & Acquisitions with a transportation services firm.
 He also served as Vice President of Marketing and Business Development for a small manufacturer of expansion joints.
 Prior, Marc was a Senior Principal with the leading consultancy A.T.
 Kearney.
 For over 10 years, he supported acquisitions, strategy development, and drove the restructuring of underperforming businesses.
 Marc's education includes a degree in economics and German from New York University and an MBA from the Wharton School of Business.
 Marc was awarded the Chartered Financial Analyst (CFA) designation.